auth0/docs/articles/multifactor-authentication/send-phone-message-hook-amazon-sns.md

 ## 4. Add the AWS SDK NPM package

 The hook uses the [AWS SDK for JavaScript in Node.js](https://aws.amazon.com/sdk-for-node-js/).
-You will need to add the 'aws-sdk' module from the 'NPM modules' section in the Hooks configuration.
+You will need to add the 'aws-sdk' module from the **NPM modules** section in the Hooks configuration.
 You can access it by clicking the icon on the top left of the Hook editor.

 ## 5. Test your hook implementation

-Click the 'Run' icon on the top right to test the hook.
-Edit the parameters to specify the phone number to receive the SMS and click the 'Run' button.
+Click the **Run** icon on the top right to test the hook.
+Edit the parameters to specify the phone number to receive the SMS and click the **Run** button.

 ## 6. Test the MFA flow

 Trigger an MFA flow and double check that everything works as intended.
-If you can't receive the SMS, please take a look at the [Hook Logs](/hooks/view-logs).
+If you do not receive the SMS, please take a look at the [Hook Logs](/hooks/view-logs).

 ## Troubleshooting

-If you aren't receiving the SMS, please look at the logs for clues and make sure that:
+If you do not receive the SMS, please look at the logs for clues and make sure of the following:

 - The Hook is active and the SMS configuration is set to use 'Custom'.
-- You have configured the Hook Secrets as per Step #2
+- You have configured the Hook Secrets as per Step 2
 - Those secrets are the same ones you created in the Amazon Web Services portal
 - Your Amazon Web Services user has access to the `AmazonSNSFullAccess` role
 - Your Amazon Web Services account is active (not suspended)